ahmedz02/interntracker-/README.md

 - `POST /api/internships` - Create new internship
 - `PUT /api/internships/:id` - Update internship
 - `DELETE /api/internships/:id` - Delete internship

-## Browser Extension

-A Chrome extension is included that allows you to quickly add internships from any webpage.
-See `browser-extension/README.md` for installation and usage instructions.

-**Quick Setup:**
-1. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode"
-3. Click "Load unpacked" and select the `browser-extension` folder
-4. Click the extension icon to quickly add internships from job posting pages

 ## Future Enhancements